- Home ›

 - International Opportunities

-This will be in conjunction with a 1-credit Theology course titled "The Church in Poland, Iconography, and John Paul II on the Human Person" (Theo 30861).
+This will be in conjunction with a one-credit Theology course titled, "The Church in Poland, Iconography, and John Paul II on the Human Person" (Theo 30861).

 The class will meet several times before leaving in order to read essays on iconography and by John Paul II.
 Then KUL faculty will give lectures on the Church in Poland during communism, Polish history, theology, and spirituality.
 Students will meet a former student of Karol Wojtyla, and the Catholic and Orthodox Archbishops.
 They will travel to famous sites (among them being Wlodawa and Jableczna Monasteries, the state museum at Majdanek, the Wawel castle in Krakow, the State Museum of Auschwitz, the shrine at Czestochowa, and Warsaw).
 The total cost per student will be $1,400, thanks to a generous grant from the Nanovic Center.